pi-hole/docs/docs/ftldns/blockingmode.md

 ##### Disadvantage
 - Blocking page cannot be shown and whitelisting has to be performed from the dashboard or CLI

-## Pi-hole's `NULL` IP based blocking
+## Pi-hole's unspecified IP blocking
 `/etc/pihole/pihole-FTL.conf` setting:
 ```
 BLOCKINGMODE=NULL
 ```

-Queries will be answered with the local IP addresses of your Pi-hole (as configured in your `setupVars.conf` file)
+Queries will be answered with the unspecified address
 ```
 ;; QUESTION SECTION:
 ;doubleclick.net.
 IN      ANY